cowtent/cowtent-application/src/Cowtent/RestBundle/Resources/doc/01 - Authentication.md

 ## Security

 WSSE protocol is quite secure.
-But to increase a bit more security level, it's recommanded to enable HTTPS protocol on each call.
+But to increase a bit more security level, it's recommanded to enable HTTPS protocol on each request implementing SSL certificate on your web server *(Apache, Nginx, ...)*.

 ## Call Rest Api using WSSE headers